isratnisa/MM-CSF/README.md

 MM-CSF or MixedMode-CSF is a CSF based storage format that partitions the tensor's nonzero elements into disjoint sections, each of which is compressed to create fibers along a different mode.
 It enables high-performance, compressed, and load-balanced execution of tensor kernels on GPUs.
 Currently, it supports MTTKRP kernel from CP decomposition.
 In future, we plan to extend it to support all generic sparse tensor kernels.
-Details can be found in the following links:
+This is a followup work of BCSF (https://ieeexplore.ieee.org/document/8821030), published in IPDPS'2019.
+Details of MM-CSF be found in the following links:
 Paper:https://dl.acm.org/doi/abs/10.1145/3295500.3356216
 Slides:http://sc19.supercomputing.org/proceedings/tech_paper/tech_paper_files/pap513s5.pdf